Touffy/client-zip/README.md

 ### ZIP64

 The most obviously useful feature, ZIP64 allows the archive to contain files larger than 4GB and to exceed 4GB in total.

-Its implementation, however, will be much easier once browsers ship [BigInt](https://tc39.es/proposal-bigint/#sec-bigint-objects)s (and TC-39 finalizes the spec in the first place) and related ArrayBuffer features.
-Or we could move more code to WebAssembly.
+It is implemented in [client-zip 2](https://github.com/Touffy/client-zip/tree/master).

 ### compression